ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 The octet strings of each payload are placed into the BBS message array following the protected header message.
 For example, first payload is at index 1 of the array and the last payload is always the last message in the array.

-In future versions of this algorithm, there will be additional methods defined for transforming a payload into a point such that additional Zero-Knowledge Proof types can be supported by the Prover such as range and membership predicates.
+In future versions of this algorithm, there will be additional methods defined for transforming a payload into a point such that additional Zero-Knowledge Proof types can be supported by the holder such as range and membership predicates.

 ### Signing

-The Signer's BLS12-381 G2 key pair is used to sign the completed message array input containing the octet strings of the Protected Header and every payload.
+The issuer's BLS12-381 G2 key pair is used to sign the completed message array input containing the octet strings of the Protected Header and every payload.
 The result is a signature octet string that is used as the initial JWP Proof value.

 In the implementation, the method used to perform the signing is `blsSign({keyPair, [header, payload1, payload2, ...]})` and returns a binary signature value.

 ### Proving

-The prover must decode the JWP header and payload values in order to generate the identical message array that the signer used.
+The holder must decode the JWP header and payload values in order to generate the identical message array that the issuer used.

-To generate a JWP for a verifier, the prover must use a cryptographic nonce that is provided by that verifier as input.
+To generate a JWP for a verifier, the holder must use a cryptographic nonce that is provided by that verifier as input.
 This nonce MUST be a 32 byte octet string that the verifier generated by a secure RNG.

-The prover also applies selective disclosure preferences by creating an array of indices of which messages in the input array are to be revealed to the verifier.
+The holder also applies selective disclosure preferences by creating an array of indices of which messages in the input array are to be revealed to the verifier.
 The revealed indices MUST include the value `0` so that the protected header message is always revealed to the verifier.

 The result of creating a proof is an octet string that is used as the verifiable JWP proof value.